 Influencer marketing is a long game and finding the right personalities to promote your vision is just the first step.
 You need to work with them very closely, build trust just as you would with your customers.
 While there’s definitely a scientific element to running successful campaigns and programs, it is far more than just a simple algorithm.

 You have to trust the content creator and provide ample headspace to come up with something truly relevant and engaging for your audience.
 This is precisely what teams at Current stick to.
 Besides onboarding influential content creators, they curate their own material to add value to the creator and his/her followers (also potential current customers).

 To sum it up, here are some learnings to maximize the impact of your influencer marketing:

 Millennials and Gen Z as a cohort are attracted towards purpose-driven brands.
 The MZ audience prefers its favorite brands to stand up for what’s right.
 On the face of it, this might not seem like something brands need to actively chase after but considering millennials and Gen Z is poised to become the largest consumer segment, it makes perfect sense.

 While most brands these days portray a sense of purpose through their messaging, it often comes across as contrived rather than authentic.
 A brand’s purpose should be a verb instead of a noun, i.e., the purpose should be present across all brand actions and not just communication.

-🎯 As Jeff Fromm, author of several books deciphering the consumer behavior of the MZ audience like ‘Marketing to Millennials’, ‘Marketing to Gen Z’ and 'The Purpose Advantage’, states in order to genuinely become purpose-driven it is crucial for brands to focus on societal, functional, and emotional benefits for the customer.
+🎯 As Jeff Fromm, the author of several books deciphering the subject consumer behavior of the MZ audience like ‘Marketing to Millennials’, ‘Marketing to Gen Z’ and ‘The Purpose Advantage’, states in order to genuinely become purpose-driven it is crucial for brands to focus on societal, functional, and emotional benefits for the customer.